ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/03-User-Needs-and Benchmarking.md

 ![Image of Product](image.png)

-- Price: $59.99 or $35.99 (On sale -40%)
+- Price: 59.99
 - Vendor: [GARDENCUBE](https://www.amazon.com/stores/GardenCube/page/7FCD375E-B217-4CBE-A621-D35A3A612372?is_byline_deeplink=true&deeplink=BA831E1C-84F1-4A1C-9306-9608880DECCA&redirect_store_id=7FCD375E-B217-4CBE-A621-D35A3A612372&lp_asin=B0BBN193BK&ref_=ast_bln&store_ref=bl_ast_dp_brandLogo_sto)
-- Description:
+- **Description**:

-**HARVEST ANYWHERE & ANYTIME:** Indoor gardening system efficient 24-watt LED grow light simulates optimal effects of sunlight.
-Technology optimized for plants, herbs garden LED panel can be adjusted to 180° maximum and 21inches maximum height, plants receive more illumination area, maximize photosynthesis, and also more convenient for pruning branch leaves.
-Hydroponics plants grow 5 times faster than soil, harvest fresh all year round

-**QUIET SMART WATERING SYSTEM:** Hydroponic growing system water pump with premium quality ceramic core technology, super quiet (less than 20 dB).
-The pump runs every 30 minutes, not only efficient and energy-saving but also provides oxygen for better root development.
-Indoor herb garden designed with the water shortage indicator, don't worry about forgetting to water
-SUPER EASY SETUP AND USE: Hydroponics comes with everything you need gardening plant grower germination kit (seeds not included) to start your garden.
-Automatically controls light on 24-hour cycle (16 hours on, 8 hours off).
-You just select the veggies or flowers & fruits light mode by buttons on the control panel, plants growth can be observed

-**DETACHABLE, EASY TO CLEAN:** LED light pole is detachable to avoid short circuits while cleaning plant lights for indoor growing, and the light pole is adjustable in height to accommodate changing hydroponics growing system indoor gardening plants.
-3L large water tank with a see-through water level window, allowing one to know at a glance and add water in time

-**INDOOR GARDENING GIFTS AND FUN:** Indoor herb grower garden starter kit comes with 8 pods perfect for you to grow herbs and vegs such as basil, lettuce, rosemary, and tomatoes.
-These are not only cool things but also healthy and fresh!
-Ideal gift for family or gardeners and plant lovers, great experiment using hydroponic with your kids
+This indoor hydroponic gardening system lets you harvest fresh herbs and vegetables anytime with its 24-watt adjustable LED grow light that simulates natural sunlight for faster, healthier growth—up to five times quicker than soil.
+The quiet, smart watering system uses a ceramic-core pump that runs every 30 minutes to provide oxygen and save energy, with a water shortage indicator for easy maintenance.
+Designed for convenience, it includes automatic light cycles, simple controls for different plant modes, and a detachable, height-adjustable light pole for cleaning and plant growth.
+With an 8-pod setup and a 3L water tank featuring a clear water window, it’s perfect for growing basil, lettuce, tomatoes, and more—an ideal, fun gift for plant lovers or families exploring indoor gardening.

 <small><b>POSITIVE COMMENTS</b></small>